gggggeric/MyAppReactNative/README.md

 how to run:

-nodemon dist/server.js - for backend
-npm start - for frontend
+nodemon dist/server.js or npmstart - for backend npm start - for frontend